 There are two kinds of aggregations in Cozo, ordinary aggregations and semi-lattice aggregations.
-They are implemented differently in Cozo, with semi-lattice aggregations generally faster and more powerful (only the latter can be used recursively).
+They are implemented differently in Cozo, with semi-lattice aggregations more powerful (only the latter can be used recursively).

-The power of semi-lattice aggregations derive from the additional properties they satisfy: a semilattice21:
+The power of semi-lattice aggregations derive from the additional properties they satisfy: a semilattice28: